 - Be on time.
 Call the station exactly at the time they tell you, or be at your phone waiting if the station is going to call you.

-- Use a land line phone for best quality.
-Some stations won’t allow a cell phone interview.
-If it is not possible to reach a land line then use a cell phone in a stationary location and not while you are rolling down the road as the reception could be interrupted mid-interview.
+- Use a landline phone for best quality.
+If it is not possible to reach a landline then use a cell phone in a stationary location and not while you are rolling down the road!
+Do not use Bluetooth over the speaker system in your car.

 - Disable call waiting: dial *70 and then call the studio number.
 This disables call waiting for the duration of the phone call.
 As soon as you hang up, it will be reactivated.

-- Do not use a speaker phone or a headset; again, it’s about good sound quality.
+- Do not use a speakerphone!
+It’s ALL about good sound quality.

 - Be self-assured.
 Remember, you know your topic inside and out.
 Be confident in your ability.